-In light of the both the reading of this document and the in-class discussion, complete the following reflective assignment.
+In light of both the reading of this document and the in-class content and discussion, complete and compile the following reflective assignment.

 Part 1: Pre-Course reflection - These reflections should be included as they were completed before class.
 Do not edit in light of course or class discussion.
 (1-2 pages)